chscott/ConnectionsDocker/doc/images/tdi_base.md

     $ curl -L -O -J -s -S -f https://raw.githubusercontent.com/chscott/ConnectionsDocker/master/tdi/base/env-tdi-base.txt
     ```

-13. Open env.txt and update the URLs for your environment.
-These are the locations at which the TDI install and fixpack
+13. Open env-tdi-base.txt and update the URLs for your environment.
+These are the locations at which the TDI install and
-    packages plus the required DB2 JARs are hosted in your environment.
-These files will be downloaded during installation.
+    fixpack packages plus the required DB2 JARs are hosted in your environment.
+These files will be downloaded during
+    installation.

 14. Run a container based on the new TDI base image.